phuocng/this-vs-that/posts/literal-union-type-vs-string-enums.md

 ---
 title: literal union type vs string enums
 category: TypeScript
-tags:
-  - posts
-layout: layouts/post.njk
 ---

 In TypeScript, there are a few ways to enumerate the possible values of a type.
 Let's consider a situation where our website has to support different themes including default, light, and dark.

 They can be defined by one of the following approaches:

-* Using a union of string literal types
+-   Using a union of string literal types

 ```js
 type Theme = 'DEFAULT' | 'LIGHT' | 'DARK';
 ```

-* Using an enum
+-   Using an enum

 ```js
 enum Theme {